 Click on the drop-down arrow to see the list of possible connections.
-The exact list will depend upon your terminal model.
 See Creating a New Connection for information on adding specific connections.
 As connections are added, they will be displayed alphabetically.
 If you are using Desktop Shell, they will also be displayed under Start>Programs>Connections.